Lyndon, Kentucky

 Lyndon is a home rule-class city in Jefferson County, Kentucky, United States.
-The population was 11,002 at the 2010 census, up from 9,369 at the 2000 census.
+As of the 2020 census, Lyndon had a population of 11,008.

 Incorporated on May 10, 1965, Lyndon became part of the new Louisville Metro government in 2003.
 It remains an independent city with its own mayor and emergency services and is not counted in Louisville's population although its citizens can vote for the mayor of Louisville and Metro Council members.

 History

 The area is the home of Oxmoor Farm, the residence of Alexander Scott Bullitt, one of the drafters of Kentucky's first constitution.

-At some point after 1865, the L&N offered local landowner Alvin Wood connection to their network provided that he pay the costs of constructing the station and donate the land for the spur.
+At some point after 1865, the Louisville and Nashville Railroad offered local landowner Alvin Wood connection to their network provided that he pay the costs of constructing the station and donate the land for the spur.
 He did so, and in 1871 the Lyndon depot began service.
 The town's etymology remains uncertain, although some connect it to Linn's Station and others to explorer William Linn.

 The Bellevoir-Ormsby Village was built in 1867 and Kentucky Military Institute moved to the town in 1896.
 Central State Hospital is also near Lyndon.

 In 1963, Lyndon's post office was subsumed by the Louisville system.
 Lyndon was incorporated soon after in order to avoid annexation by the neighboring city of St. Matthews.